 Students admitted to the program must pursue the M.S. (thesis) degree.
 To apply for this program, students must use the electronic Graduate School Application Form and request admission into the Master of Science program for the semester (including summer) in which they will begin graduate studies.
 Students must complete the Graduate School’s Accelerated Undergraduate/Graduate Degree Program Form and submit it to the BSE Graduate Program Coordinator.
 The recommended dates for submitting these forms are Jan 15th for students applying for summer or fall admissions and October 1st for spring semester admissions.
 Any updates to this form must be submitted by the end of the semester prior to when the student will begin the graduate program.

-The department offers the Master of Science (M.S.) degree with a thesis option or a non-thesis option.
-For a thesis option, the student in the M.S. program will conduct independent research and will produce a thesis and defend the research findings for fulfilling the requirements of the degree.
-For a non-thesis option, the student will be involved in completing a narrowly-defined research/design activity and submit a research report and make an oral presentation detailing the research findings.
+The department offers the Master of Science (M.S.) thesis degree.
+The student in the M.S. program will conduct independent research and will produce a thesis and defend the research findings for fulfilling the requirements of the degree.

 The Doctor of Philosophy (Ph.D.) is the highest academic degree awarded by the University and is conferred upon a student who demonstrates outstanding original scholarship during advanced study.
 It signifies that the student is able to conduct independent research and has both a broad basic knowledge of all areas of the field and a comprehensive knowledge of one area.
 A student who wishes to qualify for the degree is expected to meet the requirements of both the Graduate School and the Department.
 Taking courses beyond the Master's Degree does not constitute being a "doctoral student."